ApiLogicServer/Docs/docs/Sample-Integration.md

     ### API: Ad hoc Integration

-    The system creates an API with end points for each table, with filtering, sorting, pagination, optimistic locking and related data access.
+    The system creates an API with end points for each table, providing filtering, sorting, pagination, optimistic locking and related data access.

     The API is [**self-serve**](https://apilogicserver.github.io/Docs/API-Self-Serve/): consumers can select their own attributes and related data, eliminating reliance on custom API development.
 In this sample, our self-serve API meets our needs for Ad Hoc Integration, and Custom UI Dev.